hinsonan/9_for_9_Powerlifting_Lightbox/README.md

 # 9 for 9 Powerlifting Lightbox
 powerlifting lightbox

 This applicaton is meant to give powerlifting competitions an easy to use electronic lightbox.
 Gone are the days of wires and physical lights.
-9 for 9 LightBox is the only open source lightbox around.
+9 for 9 Powerlifting Lightbox is the only open source lightbox around.

 ## Dependencies